stevesea/Adventuresmith/README.md

 - more dagger goodness
 - more swissknife goodness
 - image buttons? (game-icons.net)
+- preferences (??? what would they be?)
+- a way to copy/save a set of results? (send via e-mail?)

 ## Other random generators with the same/similar content